quietui/quiet/docs/docs/burrow.md

 :::

-Quiet Burrow™ is a tiny reactive library that lets you add interactivity to specific parts of the page without taking over the entire DOM.
+Quiet Burrow™ is a tiny library that lets you add interactivity to various parts of the page without taking over the entire DOM.
 It's completely optional and works well with HTML, Quiet components, and other web component libraries.

-Think of a _burrow_ as an interactive "island" that lives in your static page.
-Create templates with a familiar declarative syntax, add state, and respond to events just like you would in a framework…and do it with just a few lines of code!
+Think of a _burrow_ as an interactive "island" that lives in your page.
+Create templates with a familiar declarative syntax, add state, and respond to events just like you would in a framework…but do it with just a few lines of code.

 Here's an obligatory counter example.
+No build step or transpilation is required.

 ```html {.example .open .no-edit}
 <!-- Host -->